Western Michigan vs. Central Michigan NCAA Football Odds, Plays and Insights | November 3, 2021

 Over/Under Insights

-- Western Michigan has combined with its opponents to score more than 67 points only two times this year.
+- Western Michigan and its opponents have combined for 66 points -- this matchup's point total -- only twice this season.

-- Central Michigan has combined with its opponents to score more than 67 points in two games this season.
+- Central Michigan's games have gone over 66 points in two opportunities this season.

-- Wednesday's total is 9.0 points higher than the combined 58 PPG average of the two teams.
+- The combined points per game average of the two teams, 58, is 8.0 points fewer than Wednesday's over/under.

-- This contest's total is 11.3 points greater than the 55.7 these two squads combine to allow per game this season.
+- The 55.7 combined points per game that these two squads have allowed this season are 10.3 fewer than the 66 over/under in this contest.

-- Broncos games have an average total of 60.5 points this season, 6.5 fewer than Wednesday's over/under.
+- The Broncos and their opponents score an average of 60.5 points per game, 5.5 fewer than Wednesday's total.

-- The 67 total in this game is 10.4 points above the 56.6 average total in Chippewas games this season.
+- In 2021, games involving the Chippewas have averaged a total of 56.6 points, 9.4 fewer than this game's set over/under.

 Western Michigan Stats and Trends